 If there are multiple shapefiles in the .zip file, they will all be included in the feature layer.

-- Check the box next to Publish this file as a hosted layer.
+- Check the Publish this file as a hosted layer check box.

 If you leave the box unchecked, your data file is added to My Content, but no hosted feature layer is published.
 You can publish the features later from the item details page.
 See Item details for more information.